dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 ### Step 3: run servers

-We need to run a server on each machine.
+To perform actual distributed training (running training jobs in multiple machines), we need to run a server on each machine.
 Before running the servers, we need to update `ip_config.txt` with the right IP addresses.

 On each of the machines, set the following environment variables.